-Hunter Seat Equitation on the Flat Criteria Points Rider's position (seat, hand, use of aids) 90 Horse's performance, appointments & suitability & rider Total 100
+Hunter Seat Equitation on the Flat Criteria Points Rider's position (seat, hands, use of aids) 90 Horse's performance, appointments & suitability of horse & r ider 10 Total 100

-RIDER'S POSITION - The method of holding the reins should be consistent with the type of equipment being used; however, all reins must be picked up at the same time.
-The rider should keep the ankles flexed in, the heels down and the calves of the legs in contact with the horse and slightly behind the girth (see fig. 7).
+RIDER'S POSITION-The method of holding the reins should be consistent with the tack being used; however, all reins must be picked up at the same time.
+The rider should keep the ankles flexed in, the heels down, and the calves-in contact with the horse and slightly behind the girth (see fig. 7).

-HORSE'S PERFORMANCE - Riders will be instructed to have their horses walk, trot and canter both ways around the ring.
+HORSE'S PERFORMANCE-Riders will be instructed to have their horses walk, trot, and canter both ways around the ring.
 The order to reverse may be executed either toward or away from the rail.
 Light contact with the horse's mouth is required.
 Riders may be asked to perform any appropriate tests.

-APPOINTMENTS OF HORSE AND RIDER - See the "English" Appointments" section in this division.
+APPOINTMENTS OF HORSE & RIDER-See the "English Appointments" section in this division.